btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 ```
 (container) # echo $$
-2509877
+2521485
 ```

-> The [Bash special parameters] `$$` expands to the process ID of the shell (in a subshell, it's always the PID of the invoking shell).
+> The [Bash and Bourne special parameters] `$$` expands to the process ID of the shell (in a subshell, it's always the PID of the invoking shell).

 As expected, it's a high number because the process has inherited the `pid` namespace of its parent.
 We can use `ps` to confirm that:

 ```
 (container) # ps
     PID TTY          TIME CMD
-    2509876 pts/1    00:00:00 sudo
+2521380 pts/1    00:00:00 sudo
-    2509877 pts/1    00:00:00 bash
+2521485 pts/1    00:00:00 sh
-    2511137 pts/1    00:00:00 ps
+2521847 pts/1    00:00:00 ps
 ```

-Armed with the PID of the Bash process, we can now see its mount points.
+Armed with the PID of the Bourne shell process, we can now see its mount points.

-> Since the container process has unshared its `mnt` namespace from its parent, the mount point entry won't show by running `mount` on host, so the following method is the only way to see from the host what is in a container process's `mnt` namespace.
+> Since the container process has unshared its `mnt` namespace from its parent, the mount point entry won't show by running `mount` on host, so the following method is the only way to see from the host what is in a container process' `mnt` namespace.

-First, just as a sanity check, we'll make sure that that process is indeed what we think it is:
+First, just as a sanity check, we'll make sure that that process can be seen from the host:

 ```
-$ ps -C bash
+$ ps -C sh
     PID TTY          TIME CMD
-   2025 tty1     00:00:00 bash
+   1891 tty1     00:00:00 sh
-   2301 pts/0    00:00:00 bash
+   2200 pts/0    00:00:00 sh
-2219162 pts/1    00:00:04 bash
+ 965293 pts/1    00:00:22 sh
-2247417 pts/2    00:00:01 bash
+2353178 pts/0    00:00:00 sh
-2517779 pts/1    00:00:00 bash
+2521485 pts/1    00:00:00 sh
 ```

-Yes, there it is.
+Yes, there it is, listed last.
 Of course it would be, but I am, well, paranoid.
 Now, let's look at the method with which we can see what is in a process's unshared `mnt` namespace.
 The expectation is that we'll only see what has been mounted (`source`, in this case).

 ```
-$ sudo cat /proc/2517779/mounts
+$ sudo cat /proc/2521485/mounts
 sysfs on /sys type sysfs (rw,nosuid,nodev,noexec,relatime)
 proc on /proc type proc (rw,nosuid,nodev,noexec,relatime)
 udev on /dev type devtmpfs (rw,nosuid,noexec,relatime,size=8039820k,nr_inodes=2009955,mode=755)